 Net position represents the difference between assets and liabilities in the government-wide statement of net position.
+Net investments in right-to-use leased assets, consists of leased right-to-use assets, net of accumulated amortization.
 Net position is reported as restricted in the government-wide financial statements when there are limitations imposed on its use through external restrictions imposed by creditors, grantors, laws, or regulations of other governments.
 Unrestricted net position is the residual classification for the Governmental Activities Fund and includes all spendable amounts not contained in the other classifications.